-Brisbane is the capital of Australia's Sunshine State and is a perfect base for picking up a motorhome rental.
+There are a few reasons why Brisbane is the perfect base for picking up a motorhome rental.
 The city is surrounded by famous locations such as the Gold Coast and Sunshine Coast.
-Many visitors also travel to Cairns, Melbourne and Sydney from Brisbane.
-While Brissy is a great base for seeing some of Australia’s best scenery, the city itself also has many exciting features such as theatres, Chinatown, nightclubs, bars, restaurants, parklands and outdoor sports venues.
-If it is your first time to drive in Australia, you might want to read these driving tips,
+Further afield, you could drive to Cairns, or even Melbourne or Sydney (or both!) from Brisbane.
+While Brisbane is a great base for seeing some of Australia’s best scenery, the city itself also has many exciting features including theatres, Chinatown, nightclubs, bars, restaurants, parklands and outdoor sports venues.
+If it is your first time to drive in Brisbane, you might want to read these driving tips.

 Mount Coot-tha stands 287 metres above sea level and is Brisbane's highest peak.
 It lies to the west of Brisbane's CBD and is a popular tourist destination.
 Mount Coot-tha's lookout offers wonderful views of the city, the Brisbane River and surrounding mountains.
 Other highlights include the rich flora and fauna, the wishing waterfall gardens and the Kuta Cafe and Gift Shop that offers tasty food and drinks.